nunit/governance/vision.md

 We'll remain **language neutral**.
 We'd like to work with **any** supported .NET languages.
 We currently support C#, VB.NET, C++ and F#.
 We will support other languages where people ask for it, particularly if they are able to pitch in and help.

-We'll remain **platform-neutral** and will **add more CLI platforms** as needed.
+We'll remain **platform-neutral** and will **add more platforms** supporting the Common Language Infrastructure as needed.
 We currently support the **NET Framework**, **.NET Core** and **Mono**.
-NUnit already allows running tests under different runtime platforms by use of a command-line option or by selecting an option in the Gui.

 We will continue to be **IDE-neutral**.
 We'll continue to ship releases that run outside any IDE in order to reach as many people as possible.
 IDE-specific features - such as those now present for Visual Studio - will remain user-selectable and off by default.
 Any major IDE integration package - such as plugins or addins - will be packaged separately.

 We will become more **usable by other programs**.
 We'd like to make it easy for other software to run tests programmatically using NUnit.
 To that end, we provide **standard interfaces** that make it easy for people to write their own clients.
 We can't guarantee that those interfaces will never change, but we'll make an effort to keep them reasonably stable.

 We will improve our ability to **work with other open source tools** for .NET.
 This includes mock object frameworks, windows and web forms testers, Visual Studio addins, etc. We'll work with others to provide integrated installs of NUnit in combination with other tools.
-Some tools - those we use in our own tests - will be packaged with NUnit in the future.

 ## Older Versions